sarak-12345/cordova-azure-notification-hubs/README.md

 Register and receive push notifications with Azure Notification Hubs.

-This cordova plugin is based on [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push).
+This cordova plugin is based on [derek82511/cordova-azure-notification-hubs](https://github.com/derek82511/cordova-azure-notification-hubs) which is based on [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push).
 Check the api on https://github.com/phonegap/phonegap-plugin-push

+This version adds support for subscribing to a specific Azure Notification Hub Tag upon registration.

 ## Installation